drohde/CounterfactualEstimator/_posts/criteo/2020-03-12-DRAFT-importance-weighting-estimator.md

 So in the general case, we get on each user an unbiased (but high variance) estimator of what would happen when using test policy for this user.
 By summing those estimator on all users, it is still unbiased (for the population of users), and the relative variance (hopefully, more on that later) goes down.

 <!--
-I am not sure why we are talking about Simpson's paradox here..
+I am not sure why we are talking about Simpson's paradox here.. see comment above and let's discuss...
 -->

 ### Proof of unbiasedness